mrkplt/csv_class_maker/readme.md

 CSV Class Maker creates classes out of your CSV headers with some pretty simple search functionality you're probably already comfortable with.

+Version 1 has a Ruby 2 requirement.
+Go pre v1 for 1.9.3.
+Bug fixes accepted for both.

 Usage
 --------------